mcw-rcc/mcw-rcc.github.io/docs/storage/file-recovery.md

 # File Recovery

+This guide explains how you might recover a file using a data protection feature called a snapshot.
+Snapshots are available on your home and group directories.
+For reference, a snapshot is an on-disk reference point of file changes from a time period.
+It is very similar to file versions in Microsoft products.
+This feature allows you to look back at previous versions of your files, and recover when needed.
+Below you'll find info on how to recover a file, when possible.

 !!! warning "This procedure will not work in every case!"
     Sometimes a file is created and deleted before a snapshot can be completed.
 For example, home directories are snapshotted once daily.
 If you cannot locate your file with the following procedures, contact {{ support_email }}.